Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/stats/matchhistory.md

 # /stats matchhistory
 ## Information
-**The matchhistory command which will allow you to browse the match history of League of Legends accounts and view match statistics.
-This feature incorporates a new experimental AI based feature that summarizes your game in one line.**
+**The matchhistory command which will allow you to browse the match history of League of Legends accounts and view basic statistics like gamemode, champion and KDA.
+This feature incorporates a new experimental AI based feature that summarizes your game in one line.
+You can select a game to show more details about the game like CS, ranks and killparticipation.**
 <br>

 ### Permissions needed: